 While figuring out the development and style for the new campaign, the art format of the first few graphics went through varied changes before achieving the final result you see on the roads today.
 The illustration style of the graphics also has been dictated by the limitations of the printing process.
 The changes in the graphics are noticeable over the years as the technology of the industry has changed.
 In the beginning, King was only allowed to use six colors without any use of gradations.
 Over the years he worked directly with the facility to help them improve their printing methods that allowed him to make the graphics more complex.
 The graphics have always been printed as spot colors for large format silk screening until 2008.
 Graphic #130 - Nova Scotia, burning ship was the first graphic to be printed digitally.
 The rest followed suit.

-The numbering system did not go into effect on the graphics until the seventh graphic, " Michigan Mushrooms" numbered #83.
-Just a random starting number to make the public think there were more new graphics out there.
+The numbering system was introduced later in the series, beginning with the seventh graphic, titled Michigan Mushrooms(#83).
+This starting number was chosen arbitrarily, designed to create the impression that there were more new graphics available to the public.
 The previous graphics were updated for later prints, except for the Kansas "Bee" graphic.
-It did not fit the obscure learning angle and was taken off the "new Graphic list.
+It did not fit the obscure learning angle and was taken off the "new" Graphic list.

 Many people do not realize the depth of King's research and the countless hours he dedicated to

 collaborating with scientists to ensure the accuracy of every detail.
-Over the years, he built an impressive collection of books and videos that enriched his work.
+Over the years, he built an impressive collection of notes, sketches, photos and books that enriched his work.
 To organize this wealth of information, he created a comprehensive library of binders for each graphic, meticulously cataloging his research, including contacts of scientists, specialists, and universities, along with photos and artwork details.
 This library became a vital resource for the web team and public relations, providing easy access to the information needed to create and share impactful marketing content.

 collaborating with scientists to ensure the accuracy of every detail.
-Over the years, he built an impressive collection of books and videos that enriched his work.
+Over the years, he built an impressive collection of notes, sketches, photos and books that enriched his work.
 To organize this wealth of information, he created a comprehensive library of binders for each graphic, meticulously cataloging his research, including contacts of scientists, specialists, and universities, along with photos and artwork details.
 This library became a vital resource for the web team and public relations, providing easy access to the information needed to create and share impactful marketing content.

 In the Making...